Apiture Developers Apiture Developers

 Receiving and Processing Data

-An application to receive the webhook data must be available via an HTTPS URL.
+An webhook application to receive the event message payloads data must be available via an HTTPS URL.
 The JSON data sent follows the structure discussed in the Webhook Structure section.

 The application must require either a username and password combination or 0Auth 2.0 Client Credentials for Authentication.
 The Authentication information is provided to Apiture when the webhook is created.
 More information on this is discussed in the Authentication section.